Afrijalrasya/SQL-data-analytics-project/README.md

 - **SQL** and basic data manipulation
 - Fundamentals of **ETL** and data pipeline workflows

-I’m a curious and fast learner who’s always excited to explore new things.
-I'm also open to **internship opportunities** or **collaborative projects** that can give me hands-on experience in the data field.
+I'm someone who enjoys learning and exploring new things, especially in the data field.
+I'm currently building my skills step by step and always looking for opportunities to grow.
+I'm also open to **internships** or **collaborative projects** that can help me gain practical experience and keep learning along the way.

 📫 Feel free to connect or reach out, happy to learn, share, and grow together!